giantswarm/releases/azure/v14.0.1/README.md

 # :zap: Giant Swarm Release v14.0.1 for Azure :zap:

-This releases increases the Azure Events Termination timeout from 5 to 15 minutes for better upgrade experience while workloads are moved to new nodes
+This releases increases the Azure Events Termination timeout from 5 to 15 minutes for better upgrade experience while workloads are moved to new nodes.

 ## Change details